The following are some of the most frequently asked questions by families and friends of recruits onboard Recruit Training Command, Great Lakes.

 Q. When will I receive tickets/passes to graduation?

-A. Tickets will be issued at the Recruit Family Welcome Center.
-Please follow the instruction you received in the mail and fill out/return the security forms to your recruit so your names are placed on our access list.
-Recruits cannot obtain additional ‘seats’ from other recruits.
+A. Tickets will be issued at the Recruit Family Welcome Center the week of your recruit's graduation.
+Please follow the instructions you received in the mail and fill out/return the Guest Security Access form to your recruit so your names are placed on our ticketing access list.
+Recruits cannot obtain additional 'seats' from other recruits.
+Tickets are free of charge.

 Q. I am not sure I am on the access list.
 Can you find out and make changes if I am not?

-A. It is the recruit’s decision whom to place on the access list.
+A. It is the recruit's decision whom to place on the access list.
 Please communicate with your recruit well before the final week of training to be sure the right names are on the list.
-Please follow the instructions on the security forms you received in the mail from your recruit.
+Please follow the instructions on the Guest Security Access form you received in the mail from your recruit.

 *PLEASE DO NOT CALL FOR ADDITIONAL SEATS*